winteruwu/syntify/index.md

 ## The commands!

-syn!help

-Shows a list of commands.

-syn!8ball

-Ask the magic (and kinda rude) 8ball about your future.

-syn!kiss

-Kisses a member.

-syn!hug

-Hugs a member.

-syn!shibe

-Shows up a Shiba-Inu dog picture.

-syn!meme

-Shows a meme from reddit.

-syn!say

-Makes the bot say a message.

-syn!serverinfo

-Shows information on the server.

-syn!uptime

-Shows how much time the bot has been on.

-syn!invite

-The bot will say the invite links and details.

-syn!staffcmds

-Commands for Staff.

-syn!credits

-Shows who made syntify.

-syn!ascii

-Makes the text after the command in ASCII format.

-syn!poll

-Creates a poll.

-syn!roll

-Rolls a die.

-syn!howgay

-Shows a gay meter.

-syn!joke

-Tells you a joke.

-syn!xmas

-Shows how many days left until Christmas.

-syn!flip

-Flips a coin.

-syn!rps

-Rock Paper Scissors!

-syn!balance

-Shows your current balance.

-syn!work

-Pick a job and work!

-syn!top

-Shows top balance.

-syn!random

-Shows a random number.

-syn!latency

-Shows the latency.
+syn!help       || Shows a list of commands.

+syn!8ball      || Ask the magic (and kinda rude) 8ball about your future.

+syn!kiss       || Kisses a member.

+syn!hug        || Hugs a member.

+syn!shibe      || Shows up a Shiba-Inu dog picture.

+syn!meme       || Shows a meme from reddit.

+syn!say        || Makes the bot say a message.

+syn!serverinfo || Shows information on the server.

+syn!uptime     || Shows how much time the bot has been on.

+syn!invite     || The bot will say the invite links and details.

+syn!staffcmds  || Commands for Staff.

+syn!credits    || Shows who made syntify.

+syn!ascii      || Makes the text after the command in ASCII format.

+syn!poll       || Creates a poll.

+syn!roll       || Rolls a die.
+ss
+syn!howgay     || Shows a gay meter.

+syn!joke       || Tells you a joke.

+syn!xmas       || Shows how many days left until Christmas.

+syn!flip       || Flips a coin.

+syn!rps        || Rock Paper Scissors!

+syn!balance    || Shows your current balance.

+syn!work       || Pick a job and work!

+syn!top        || Shows top balance.

+syn!random     || Shows a random number.

+syn!latency    || Shows the latency.